MicrosoftDocs/security/zero-trust/data.md

 :::row-end:::

-I.  **Classification is augmented by smart machine learning models.**
+### III.
+Classification is augmented by smart machine learning models

 Enterprises have vast amounts of data that can be challenging to adequately label and classify.
 Once you've completed the first two steps, the next step is to use machine learning for smarter classification.